 1. Coconut Cream

 Coconut cream is high in nutrition and healthy fats, though also high in calories.
 Stay away from labels like “lite” or “coconut milk” and go straight for the heavy one.
 Coconut cream is thick, smooth, and very delicious.
-(1) It's one of my favorite yogurt replacement.
+(1) It's one of my favorite yogurt replacements.

 2. Almond Milk Yogurt